JanWilczek/wolf-sound-blog/_posts/synthesis/2022-06-26-sine-saw-square-triangle-pulse-basic-waveforms-in-synthesis.md

 An example pulse waveform in the time domain is shown in Figure 9.

 ![]({{ page.images | absolute_url | append: "/pulse_signal.webp" }}){: alt="The pulse waveform" }
 _Figure {% increment figureId20220626  %}.
-Pulse waveform: time-domain representation of the pulse wave._
+Pulse waveform: time-domain representation of the pulse wave with 20% duty cycle._

 This waveform's **duty cycle** is 20%.
 It means that for 20% of its period, the value is 1.
-For the remaining 80% the value is -1.
+For the remaining 80%, the value is -1.

-Duty cycle specifies for what fraction of the period the value of the waveform is 1.
+Duty cycle specifies for which fraction of the period the value of the waveform is 1.

 For $D=0.5$, we obtain the square waveform.

+The pulse waveform with 20% duty cycle at 220 Hz sounds like this:

+{% include embed-audio.html src="/assets/wav/posts/synthesis/2022-06-26-sine-saw-square-triangle-basic-waveforms-in-synthesis/pulse_example.flac" %}

-The pulse wave could be generated using conditional statements.
-Instead I used a Fourier series-based formula [Pluta2019]:
+The pulse wave could be generated in various ways.
+I used a Fourier series-based formula [Pluta2019]

 $$s(t) = (2D - 1) + \sum_{k=1}^{\infty} \frac{4}{k\pi} \sin (\pi k D) \cos (2 \pi k f_0 t - \pi k D), $$